Bundle-specific Tractogram Distribution Estimation Using Higher-order Streamline Differential Equation: Methods

 where $\Omega = [{\omega _1},{\omega _2}, \cdot \cdot \cdot ,{\omega _\gamma }]$ is the bundle pathway containing $\gamma$ voxels from ${\rho _1}$ to ${\rho _2}$.
 For simplicity, we approximate $\Phi (v(x,y,z))$ as the peak direction values in each voxel and set $[G = {[{g_1}{\rm{, }}{g_2} \cdot \cdot \cdot {g_\gamma }]_{\left( {3,{\rm{ }}\gamma } \right)}}$ as a set of peak direction values in $\omega$.
 The $(X,Y,Z)$ is the center of a voxel in $\omega$ and $C_n^*(X,Y,Z)$ is a set of $C_n(X,Y,Z)$.
 The estimation of coefficient matrix $A$ of BTD is simplified as

 The estimation of the BTD is decomposed into two stages.
 First, the least squares method is used to solve Eq.~\ref{eq15} to obtain the coefficient matrix $A$.
-Second, we use the coefficient matrix $A$ to obtain the flow field vectors and use the fourth-order Runge-Kutta method~\cite{26} to solve the higher-order streamline differential equation Eq.~\ref{eq6}.
+Second, we use the coefficient matrix $A$ to obtain the flow field vectors and use the fourth-order Runge-Kutta method~\cite{26} to solve the higher-order streamline differential equation Eq.~\ref{eq7}.
 See Algorithm.~\ref{Algorithm:1} for a detailed implementation.
+The process for generating the bundle masks in our experiments as follows: i) In vivo data: First, constrained spherical deconvolution (CSD) is applied to obtain the three principal FOD directions per voxel (Peaks) which is the input to the trained U-Nets \cite{58}.
+Second, the optimal weights of the trained U-Nets are loaded to predict the given bundle mask and the given start/end region mask for each tract. ii) The simulated data: The bundle mask used were provided in the these public dataset.